programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 Click *Ok* and the Jython script will run for every row in the column.
 The JSON response can then be parsed using the methods demonstrated in *Example 2*.
 Given the small expression window and uniform data, the script above is pragmatically simplified and compressed.
-If Refine is encountering problems, it is better to implement a more complete script with error handling.
+When Refine is encountering problems, it is better to implement a more complete script with error handling.
+If necessary, a throttle delay can be implemented by importing `time` and adding `time.sleep()` to the script.
 For example, the POST request could be rewritten:

 ```
-import urllib2, urllib
+import urllib2, urllib, time
+time.sleep(15)
 url = "http://text-processing.com/api/sentiment/"
 data = urllib.urlencode({"text": value.encode("utf-8")})
 req = urllib2.Request(url,data)